Technology in Nursing: The Evolution of Patient Care

 Benefits for Patients

-Some types of technology can also empower patients to become more active participants in their own care, such as online patient portals that allow them to easily access their health records.
+Some types of technology can also empower patients to become more active participants in their care, such as online patient portals that allow them to easily access their health records.
 Other technologies, like telehealth medicine, allow patients to receive care regardless of geographic location.

 Benefits for Nurses